Dancer Basic Guide

 Crit > Determination > Direct Hit » Skill Speed

 Most of the time, higher item level pieces are better than lower item level pieces, regardless of the substats they hold.
-However, Dancer is one of those jobs where a very specific GCD is key to your rotation.
-This is why there are exceptions for accessories with Skill Speed, use the gear calculator to double check whether it’s an upgrade or not.
+However, Dancer is one of those jobs where we want to avoid Skill Speed in its current iteration.
+You can use the gear calculator to double check whether a gear piece is an upgrade or not.

 Utility